Harper Grey LLP is the leader in civil litigation defence for health practitioners in British Columbia and the Yukon.

 - Preparation when a physician is a defendant or witness in a criminal matter.

 - Coroners' Inquests or other types of inquiries.

 - Proceedings before professional administration bodies such as the College of Physicians and Surgeons of British Columbia and hospital administration boards.

 - Proceedings by the Medical Services Commission.

 Benchmark Canada 2016 Commentary: “Harper Grey has niches, and in those niches they are the best of the best.
 They dominate in medical practice, insurance, and product liability, and even have some more specialties like bankruptcy, aviation, defamation, securities, and environmental.”

 2017 Chambers Canada Commentary: Highly regarded for its work on behalf of physicians, surgeons and other health specialists in British Columbia.
 Also represents medical clients in litigation in the Yukon.
 Assists with both civil litigation and professional regulation issues.
 Strengths: “The firm is a recognized force in healthcare in BC.”

 Seminal Health Law Cases

-- A trail and appeal in an obstetrical negligence case which considered the correct test to apply in determining the liability of a defendant physician, involving principles related to non-pecuniary loss and the upper limits of recovery
+- A trial and appeal in an obstetrical negligence case which considered the correct test to apply in determining the liability of a defendant physician, involving principles related to non-pecuniary loss and the upper limits of recovery.